Affiq/tech242-AWS-linux/ReverseProxySetup/README.md

 In essence, `sites-available` is a collection of options, and `sites-enabled` is the list of options currently in use by Apache.

-## Inside the sites-enabled directory
+## Redirecting with sites-enabled directory
 By default, inside the folder exists a config file named ```000-default.config```.
 The code inside should look like:
 ```
 <VirtualHost *:80>